Hand washing: Promotion campaigns

 The promotion and advocacy of hand washing with soap can influence policy decisions, raise awareness about the benefits of hand washing and lead to long-term behavior change of the population.
 For this to work effectively, monitoring and evaluation are necessary.
 A systematic review of 70 studies found that community-based approaches are effective at increasing hand washing in LMICs, while social marketing campaigns are less effective.

 One example for hand washing promotion in schools is the "Three Star Approach" by UNICEF that encourages schools to take simple, inexpensive steps to ensure that students wash their hands with soap, among other hygienic requirements.
 When minimum standards are achieved, schools can move from one to ultimately three stars.
 Building hand washing stations can be a part of hand washing promotion campaigns that are carried out to reduce diseases and child mortality.

 Global Handwashing Day is another example of an awareness-raising campaign that is trying to achieve behavior change.
+World Hand Hygiene Day, which is commemorated annually on 5 May, is a global initiative aimed at promoting awareness of the pivotal role of hand hygiene in preventing infections in healthcare settings.
+The programme was initiated by the World Health Organization (WHO) in 2009.

 As a result of the ongoing COVID-19 pandemic, UNICEF promoted the adoption of a hand washing emoji.

 Designing hand washing facilities that encourage use can use the following aspects: